-7402 Yearbook Grades: 9-12 1.0 Credit
+BUSINESS RELATED COURSES 7402 Yearbook Grades: 9-12 1.0 Credit

 The Capital Dome staff publishes the school yearbook.
 Members choose a theme, design the cover, lay out pages and prepare copy via desktop publishing, take and crop photos, and sell the annuals and ads.
 Members will spend considerable time outside class as necessary - including weekends and summer camp.
 Strong writing skills are required, and interest in journalism, art, business, and computers is encouraged.
 This elective course focuses on making and completing yearbook layouts.
 Any student wanting to be in Yearbook 2 must be enrolled in this course.
-Eligible for VOC credit, with counselor approval.
+Eligible for VOC credit, with courselor approval.
 Prerequisite(s): Application and selection required.

-7404 Yearbook 2 (Must be concurrently enrolled in Yearbook) Grades: 10-12 1.0 Credit

-This is the lab course for yearbook.
+7404 Yearbook 2 (Must be concurrently enrolled in Yearbook) Grades: 10-12 1.0 Credit This is the lab course for yearbook.
 It is a second course that can be taken in addition to Yearbook.
 Students have more one on one time to learn publishing skills and editing photos, as well as more time to make professional, completed layouts.
 Editors are required to take this course.
 Eligible for VOC credit, with counselor approval.
 Prerequisite(s): Concurrent enrollment in Yearbook -AND- application and selection required.

-Career & Technical Education: Computer Technology
+Career & Technical Education: Computer Technology A minimum of 1.0 VOC credit is required.

-7311 Computer Science

-Computer Science is for students with a desire to develop programming fundamentals.
-The Python programming language will be used in Year 1.
-Computer Science concepts such as algorithms, data structures, graphics, and game design will be explored.
-Students can take up to 6 semesters of computer science.
-Class may be repeated for credit.
-Year 2 and Year 3 will have more of a focus on the Java and C# Programming language and will build on prior semester knowledge.
+7311 Computer Science Grades: 10-12 1.0 Credit Computer Science is for students with a desire to develop program nming fundamentals.
+The Pyt hon programming language will be used in Year 1.
+Computer Science concepts such a as algorithms, data structures s, graphics, and game design will be explored.
+Students can take up to 6 semesters of co mputer science.
+Class ma y be repeated for credit.
+Year 2 and Year 3 will have more of a focus on the Java and C# Proknowledge. gramming language and will build on prior semester

-7312 AP Computer Science Principles

-Special Note: Registering for an AP or Honors course is meant to be a YEAR-LONG COMMITMENT.
-If you wish to drop an AP or Honors course, you will have to wait until one week after the semester begins.
+7312 AP Computer Science Principles Grades: 11-12 1.0 Credit Specia Note: Registering for an AP or Honors course is meant to be a YEAR-LONG COMMITMENT.
+If you wish to drop an AP or Honors course, you will have to wait until one week after the semester begins 5.